 - 1. HOEPA does not in any way limit what the lender can charge as up-front costs to the borrower.
 It is the excessive, combined fees -- in closing costs, credit insurance premiums, and points -- which deplete the equity in abusive loans.
 These excessive, combined fees are charged over and over, each time the loan is refinanced.
 And with each refinancing, the homeowner's equity is depleted by these charges because they are all financed in the loan.
 The effect of this situation is to encourage lenders to refinance high cost loans because they reap so much immediate reward at each closing.
 If the law limited the amount of points and closing costs that a lender could finance in high cost loans, this incentive to steal equity would be stopped cold. - 2.
 The interest rate and points and fees triggers for HOEPA are too high, causing many abusive lenders who want to avoid HOEPA strictures to make high cost loans just under the trigger.
-The effect is that there are no protections whatsoever against these very high cost loans. - 3.
-HOEPA does not apply to open-end loans.
+The effect is that there are no protections whatsoever against these very high cost loans.

+3. HOEPA does not apply to open-end loans.
 When HOEPA was passed in 1994, there were few predatory open-end mortgage loans being made.
 In the past six years, that picture has changed.
 It has become apparent that open-end credit provides another vehicle for mortgage abuses.
 There is no longer any reason to exclude open-end mortgage loans from HOEPA's coverage.
 More importantly, unless open-end loans are brought within the scope of HOEPA, the failure to regulate them will simply push the bad actors into that market.

 But, otherwise, HOEPA is grounded upon an excellent premise: the economic rationale that the higher the charges for the loan, the more regulation is necessary and appropriate.
-By passing HOEPA, Congress has already recognized two essential truths: that there are some loans for which the marketplace does not effectively apply restrictions; and government must step in to provide balance to the bargaining position between borrowers who either lack the sophistication to avoid bad loans or do not believe they have a choice if they want the credit.
-NCLC supports several improvements to HOEPA to target certain abusive creditor behavior.
-These are highlighted below.
+By adopting HOEPA, the Commonwealth recognized two essential truths: that there are some loans for which the marketplace does not effectively apply restrictions; and government must step in to provide balance to the bargaining position between borrowers who either lack the sophistication to avoid bad loans or do not believe they have a choice if they want the credit.